EOxServer/eoxserver/docs/sphinx/en/users/basics.rst

 * version 1.0.0
 * version 1.1.0
-* version 2.0.0 including the Earth Observation Application Profile (EO-AP)
+* version 2.0.0 including the Earth Observation Application Profile (EO-WCS)

 Each of these versions supports three operations: